anirudhvarma12/wicket-spring-hibernate/README.md

 # wicket-spring-hibernate
 This is an Apache Wicket project, pre-configured with Spring & Hibernate.
+To get started, clone this repo and start working

 ##Whats this?
 * Persistence.xml : This file is in the resources/META-INF folder, contains information related to your database.